The Romance of Melsetter

 The romance of pioneering is more readily appreciated by those read than by those who live it, but, in these days, when the Colony is rapidly passing from the pioneer stage to one in which motor cars and trips to “town” are a feature of country life, it is still possible, in Melsetter, to hear stories of adventure and endurance from those who have lived to see the wild country tamed, jungle turned into pasture, and forest into ploughed lands.
 And it is an unimaginative person who cannot find in the growth of a civilised community out of such unpromising conditions the thrill of the Canadian rhymer who wrote:-

 From the sticky prairie mud!”

 The above article was first published in 1927 when the district then described as Melsetter by Mrs Tawse Jollie included what we would subsequently come to know as the Chipinga district.
-Mrs Tawse Jollie in fact lived on her homestead, Chibuzana, which is near the Moçambique border East of Chipinga but was then known as South Melsetter district.
+Mrs Tawse Jollie in fact lived on her homestead, Chibuzana, which is on the Helvetia estate adjoining the Moçambique border almost due east of Chipinga; this area then being known as South Melsetter district.